TejasvDua/Hotel-Bar-Inventory-Forecasting-System/README.md

 ## License

-This project is open-source and free to use.
-Modify and distribute as you see fit.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ---